Stars (Dubstar song): Critical reception

-AllMusic editor Kelvin Hayes called the song "sumptuous".
-Another editor, Jon O'Brien, described it as "ethereal" and "layered with shimmering synths to produce an achingly beautiful ballad".
+Jennifer Nine from Melody Maker named it Single of the Week and a "caress of a debut single".
+She added, "Vocalist Sarah Blackwood sings like a wise earthbound angel, pleading and generous and careless, and the elegant dub mixes lope along next to your heartbeat, sweatless and seductive as untroubled dreams."
+Another Melody Maker editors, Sharon O'Connell and Stephen Sweet, wrote, "Every once in a while an impossibly perfect pop song springs from nowhere and streaks into the stratosphere trailing gold dust in its wake. [...]
+It's a swoonsome mix of melancholia and joy, where lush synth updrifts and sweet guitar droplets are breathed on by haunting vocals."
 Pan-European magazine Music & Media commented, "Will dub make pop stars?
 If Portishead is the first band in that vein, then you might find the second here, though in a less ambient identity.
 The "sky edit" makes it a very average track though."
-A reviewer from Music Week rated it four out of five, writing, "The overt Pet Shop Boys overtones of Dubstar's debut can't detract from its gorgeous melody and lilting chorus.
+A reviewer from Music Week gave it four out of five, writing, "The overt Pet Shop Boys overtones of Dubstar's debut can't detract from its gorgeous melody and lilting chorus.
 On this form, the duo are destined for great things."

-An editor, Martin Aston, added, "Its elegant and lush Euro-pop sound positions the band somewhere between Pet Shop Boys and St Etienne."
+Music Week editor Martin Aston wrote, "Its elegant and lush Euro-pop sound positions the band somewhere between Pet Shop Boys and St Etienne."
 On the 1996 re-release, a reviewer described it as "delightfully catchy".
-Daisy & Havoc from the RM Dance Update noted "the slightly Deacon Blue-ish pop original", stating that "the basic slightly trippy song and vocal is a nice piece of summer outdoor dancing-in-fields material (that is if we were allowed to do such wicked things) but it does have a tendency towards the Pet Shop Boys when housed up."
-Another editor, James Hamilton, declared it as a "Billie Ray Martin-ish melancholy bounder".
+Roger Morton from NME called it "an unnervingly professional piece of seduction. [...]
+It's dreamy, incandescent, hummable and about as gripping as a lecture on pop history from Saint Etienne."
+Daisy & Havoc from the Record Mirror Dance Update noted "the slightly Deacon Blue-ish pop original", stating that "the basic slightly trippy song and vocal is a nice piece of summer outdoor dancing-in-fields material (that is if we were allowed to do such wicked things) but it does have a tendency towards the Pet Shop Boys when housed up."
+James Hamilton named it a "Billie Ray Martin-ish melancholy bounder" in his weekly RM dance column.
+Ben Knowles from Smash Hits gave it four out of five and praised it as the best track of their Disgraceful album, adding, "'Stars' has something magical and shiny, it could make grown men weep and make small men faint at Sarah's feet."

+Impact and legacy

+In a retrospective review by AllMusic, editors Kelvin Hayes and Jon O'Brien called the song "sumptuous", "ethereal" and "layered with shimmering synths to produce an achingly beautiful ballad".
+In December 1995, Melody Maker ranked "Stars" number 20 in their list of "Melody Maker End Of Year Critic List 1995: Singles".
+NME ranked the song number 18 in their list of the Top 20 of 1995, writing, "Spearheading the New Wave Of, Er, Sounding A Bit Like Saint Etienne, 'Stars' is a none-more-wispy pop confection with a tune that can't help but bring the word 'gossamer' to mind."